Heavy rain causes flooding, some damage in Woodward

 WOODWARD, Okla. — Heavy rain Wednesday morning caused some flooding and minor damage in Woodward.

-Woodward received between 4.5 to 5 inches of rain over about 2 and one-half hours Wednesday morning, said Emergency Management Director Matt Lehenbauer.
+Woodward received between 4.5 to 5 inches of rain over about 2½ hours Wednesday morning, said Emergency Management Director Matt Lehenbauer.
 The rain caused some street flooding and damage in some places.

 Lehenbauer said a couple of houses on 5th were flooded, and the walking trail around Crystal Beach Park near the golf course was under water for a time.